k21971/EvilHack/doc/evilhack-changelog.md

 - Group consecutive identical messages and filter HP tracking in the dumplog
 - Fix: optimize pet limits to avoid excessive monster list scans
+- Feature: #order command for giving behavioral orders to pets